Jacques Brassinne de La Buissière

-Chevalier Jacques Joseph Brassinne de La Buissière (born 7 September 1929, died 31 January 2023) was a Belgian political scientist, author, and civil servant.
+Chevalier Jacques Joseph Brassinne de La Buissière (7 September 1929 – 31 January 2023) was a Belgian political scientist, author, and civil servant.

 Early life

 Brassinne studied political science at the Brussels Université libre de Bruxelles, as well as several foreign universities, including Harvard Business School.
 He also became a reserve officer for the armoured corps.
 His first governmental position was as an attaché at the cabinet of Vice-Premier Albert Lilar from 1958 to 1960, where he was notably charged with questions regarding the Belgian Congo and Ruanda-Urundi.
 He was one of the organisers of the Roundtable Conference in early 1960.

 Career in Congo

 Brassinne occupied several positions, first in the Belgian Congo, and from 1960 in the independent Congo-Léopoldville.
 From 28 June to 18 August 1960, he was the deputy chief of the administrative assistance section of the Belgian diplomatic mission in Léopoldville.
 From July 1960 to January 1961, he was a chargé de mission of the Ministry of African Affairs (successor of the Ministry of the Colonies.
 On 18 August 1960, Brassinne was recruited in Mistebel, the office of technical assistance headed by Harold Charles d'Aspremont Lynden, where he worked until 29 January 1961.
 This office was not only founded to provide training to the authorities in the recently seceded State of Katanga, but also to provide arms coming from Kamina and other places where airplanes and other military materiel of the Force Publique was left.
 From 27 September 1960, he was a chargé de mission for the Ministry of African Affairs in Élisabethville.

 From September 1961 until January 1962, he was a civil servant for the State of Katanga, being a member of the consultancy office (bureau-conseil) of the State.
 He was charged by the Katangese Ministry of National Education, headed by Minister Joseph Kiwele, with the foundation and organisation of a school of public administration.

 From September 1964 to November 1965, Brassinne was a chargé de mission for the Ministry of Foreign Affairs in Congo.
 He was an adviser to Moïse Tshombe who, from being the secessionist Katangese President in the period 1960–1963, became the Prime Minister of the reunified Congo.